PeterGriffinJin/PeterGriffinJin.github.io/README.md

 I am maintaining an awesome github repo on [**Large Language Models on Graphs**](https://github.com/PeterGriffinJin/Awesome-Language-Model-on-Graphs) with [**a survey paper**](https://arxiv.org/abs/2312.02783).
 Feel free to have a look!

-<span style="color:red">If you're interested in my research or would like to discuss relevant topics and potential collaborations, feel free to reach out via email!
+<span style="color:red">If you're interested in my research or would like to discuss relevant topics and potential collaborations, feel free to reach out via email (bowenj4[AT]illinois.edu)!
 I also welcome inquiries from both master's and undergraduate students.
 Looking forward to connecting!</span>

 ### News
 - [2024.10] Gave a talk at Emory about [multimodal learning on graphs](talks/multimodal-learning-emory.pdf)!